xinyanw409/astrolabe/docs/SPEC.md

 The following data types are required to be supported:
 #### S3
 Takes an S3 URL.
-Care should be taken by the Arachne implementation to control where URIs can be directed.
-Since the Arachne server will often be running within a datacenter firewall, it may have access to many RESTful services which could be triggered via URIs.
+Care should be taken by the Astrolabe implementation to control where URIs can be directed.
+Since the Astrolabe server will often be running within a datacenter firewall, it may have access to many RESTful services which could be triggered via URIs.
 #### zip